Sceptre/sceptre/docs/_source/docs/permissions.rst

     permissions of the deployment role to only certain paths, preventing the deployment role from elevating its own permissions or modifying unrelated roles and policies.
   * Using ``aws:CalledVia`` and ``aws:CalledViaFirst`` conditions matching against
-    ``"cloudformation.amazonaws.com"`` on non-cloudformation actions to ensure that the deployment role can only execute changes via CloudFormation and not on its own.
+    ``"cloudformation.amazonaws.com"`` to ensure that the deployment role can only execute changes via CloudFormation and not on its own.
 Note: Some actions are taken by Sceptre directly and not via cloudformation (see the section below on this).
 Those actions should *not* have a CalledVia condition applied.

 * If you define your deployment role (and any other related resources) using Sceptre and then reference it on all *other* stacks using ``iam_role: !stack_output ...``, this means that your